twnanda/twnanda/content/articles/misc/rename-kok-ian-road%zh.rst

 ..
-  10-11 set image with percentage
+  10-11 rev. abbreviate the size of image
   2024-10-10 created rst; start on 2024-02-19（04-01修訂）